Ourselves Alone (film)

 Ourselves Alone (released in the US as River of Unrest) is a 1936 British drama film depicting a love story set against the backdrop of the Irish War of Independence.
 The title is a translation of the Irish slogan Sinn Féin Amháin.
 It is directed by Brian Desmond Hurst and stars John Lodge, John Loder and Antoinette Cellier.

 The film was banned in Northern Ireland under the Civil Authorities (Special Powers) Act (Northern Ireland) 1922, but was shown in the Irish Free State and in Great Britain.

 Synopsis

 The film opens in 1921 with an IRA ambush of a police convoy carrying two captured members of the IRA.
-Irish Police Inspector Hannay (John Lodge) and British Captain Wiltshire of the Royal Intelligence Corps (John Loder) both turn out to be in love with Maureen Elliot (Antionette Cellier), a sister of the IRA leader.
+Irish Police Inspector Hannay and British Captain Wiltshire of the Royal Intelligence Corps are both in love with Maureen Elliot, a sister of the IRA leader.
 The IRA leader is subsequently shot by Wiltshire.
 Hannay realises that Maureen is in love with Wiltshire and, as a final gesture, takes the blame for shooting her brother himself.
-Maureen then helps Captain Wiltshire to escape an IRA trap.
+Maureen then helps Captain Wiltshire escape an IRA trap.